-The answer, sadly–is yes.
-Scroll down to learn more about the effects of eating after dark before bed (regardless of the type of food).
+The answer, sadly, is yes.
+Scroll down to learn more about the effects of eating after dark and before bed (regardless of the type of food).

 We’ve all been there when the late-night cravings hit.
-So what’s the verdict on eating before bed?
-Is late night snacking healthy for you?
-Sadly, the answer is no.
+So, what’s the verdict on eating before bed?
+Is late-night snacking healthy for you?
+Unfortunately, it’s not.

-The bottom line: Eating during bedtime hours — whether it’s a large dinner or a small snack while watching your favorite TV show — while it may seem to help you fall asleep, may actually harm your overall health and metabolism, creating added stress inside the body.
+The bottom line: Eating during bedtime hours — whether it’s a large dinner or a small snack while watching your favorite TV show — may seem to help you fall asleep.
+But it could actually harm your overall health and metabolism, creating added stress inside your body.1

-Let’s take a closer look at the effects below:
+Let’s take a closer look at the effects.

-The Basics: What are the factors that affect sleep?
+The basics: What are the factors that impact sleep?

 During the dark hours of the night, a hormone called norepinephrine is released.
 It tells the brain to make melatonin.
 Think of melatonin as the chemical that dominates sleep cycles.
 When your blood sugar crashes in the middle of the night (as the result of late-night eating), cortisol levels rise, and melatonin production diminishes — thus, interrupting a good night’s sleep.

 Eating before bed may cause your blood sugar to spike and crash before you even wake up.
-This blood sugar crash may put stress on the body, weaken the digestive system, and lead to adrenal dysfunction.
+New research ties a late meal to up to 18-percent higher blood sugar.2 This blood sugar crash may potentially put stress on your body, weaken your digestive system, and contribute to adrenal dysfunction.

 Beware of the late-night blood sugar crash.